psychicEgg/EDHM/Odyssey/3rdPartyMods/HyperspaceMod/Readme.md

 Automatically Turn Off the HUD in Hyperspace, Disable the Light emitted by the Destination Star, or make Hyperspace Jumps Very Dark and Scary.

 NOTE: This Mod does not affect ARX items, some Cockpit Night Lights and does NOT modify Fleet Carrier Jumps.<br>

-This Mod is in Beta Testing and could therefore cause unexpected behavior.

 If you encounter any issues with this mod, please contact me on the [EDHM Discord](https://discord.gg/KTYgJegfYw).<br>